 Ban leaf blowers now.
-That’s the thought crossing my mind as the crew outside enters its third hour of whining noise and air pollution.
+That thought burned across my mind as the crew outside entered its third hour of noise and air pollution.

 Estimated reading time: 5 minutes